 The Constitution of the United States guarantees to its citizens the right to express ideas freely.
 A basic education should prepare students to do that in responsible ways.
+For rules governing non-discrimination, please see Policy 4001.1.

 Rights Responsibilities Students have a right to hear all sides of subjects about which people disagree.
 Students have a responsibility to be informed about all sides of controversial issues.
 Students have a right to give their opinions and points of view.
 Students have a responsibility to listen politely to the viewpoints of others.
 Students have a right to be free of censorship within a framework of mutual respect.
 Students have a responsibility to use good judgment in developing student publications.
 Students have a right to expect that materials listed under Section 1 below will not be allowed in the schools.
 Students have a responsibility to use good judgment in selecting sources of information.